pustike/pustike-inject/README.md

     ```java
     binder.bind(Service.class).toProvider(new ServiceProvider());

-    // Or to a provider class which will created during injection
+    // Or to a provider class which will be created during injection
     binder.bind(Service.class).toProvider(ServiceProvider.class);
     ```